 MGMT 306.
 Organizational Behavior.
 1 Unit.

 Organizational behavior is a field of study that seeks to understand, explain, and improve human behavior in organizations.
 Successful organizations focus their efforts on improving aspects of human behavior such as job performance and organizational commitment.
 This course will guide students through a model that seeks to explain such areas of organizational behavior and will prepare students to apply knowledge of individual, group, and organizational mechanisms to effectively lead and manage in the workplace.
-Prerequisite: MGMT 305 or permission of instructor.
+Prerequisite: SOBA 202 or MGMT 305.

 MGMT 307.
 Organizational Design.
 1 Unit.